Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Concluding remarks

-Whereas for $d=1$ the trick of letting the particles evolve until hitting barriers and then setting traps worked well to prove that $\mu_c>0$, for higher dimensions more involved steps will be necessary.
+It is remarkable that a proof of $\mu_c>0$ is lacking for any $d \geqslant 2$.
+Whereas the trick of letting the particles evolve until hitting barriers and then setting traps worked well for $d=1$, for higher dimensions more involved steps will be necessary.

-The fact that $\mu_c < 1$ for both the SSM and ARW still remains as an open question in any dimension.
+A proof that $\mu_c < 1$ for both the SSM and ARW remains as an open problem in any dimension.
 For the ARW, it should hold for all $\lambda$, and moreover $\mu_c \to 0$ as $\lambda\to 0$.
-Yet, even a proof that $\mu_c<1$ for \emph{some} $\lambda>0$ remains open.
-For the SSM, mean-field theory and extensive simulations confirm the existence of sustained activity for densities greater than some critical value $\mu_c$, with $\mu_c< 1$ \cite{dickman02}.
-Simulations show that $\mu_c \approx 0.9489$~\cite{dickman00}.
+Yet, even a proof that $\mu_c<1$ for \emph{some} $\lambda>0$ is missing.
+For the SSM, mean-field theory and extensive simulations confirm the existence of sustained activity for densities greater than some critical value $\mu_c$, with $\mu_c< 1$ \cite{dickman-02}.
+Simulations show that $\mu_c \approx 0.9489$~\cite{dickman-munoz-vespignani-zapperi-00}.

-The only true parameter in the ARW model should be the density $\mu$, in the sense that there is a value $\mu_c$ (depending only on the dimension, halting rate, and jump probabilities) such that, for any ergodic initial distribution $\nu$, the system locally fixates when $\nu(\eta(0))<\mu_c$ and there is activity when $\nu(\eta(0))>\mu_c$.
-For the SSM, we do not know for sure if ergodicity is enough.
+The only true parameter in the ARW model should be the density $\mu$, in the sense that there is a value $\mu_c$ (depending only on the dimension, halting rate, and jump probabilities) such that, for any ergodic initial distribution $\nu$, the system locally fixates if $\nu(\eta(0))<\mu_c$ and stays active if $\nu(\eta(0))>\mu_c$.

-Besides universality of $\mu_c$ with respect to the distribution, the open problem that is, in our opinion, the most interesting but the hardest to approach is that of whether there is local fixation at $\mu=\mu_c$.
-We believe that at the critical density $\mu=\mu_c$ these models stay active (at least when the initial condition is i.i.d.\ with non-degenerate marginals), in marked contrast with several lattice models that exhibit phase transition, such as percolation or Ising model, for which there is no percolation at criticality.
-This has been proved only for the very particular case of totally asymmetric, nearest-neighbor walks on the one-dimensional lattice~\cite{hoffman07}.
+Besides universality of $\mu_c$ with respect to the distribution, a very interesting open problem, but also very hard to approach, is whether there is local fixation at $\mu=\mu_c$.
+We believe that at the critical density $\mu=\mu_c$ the two models stay active (at least when the initial condition is i.i.d.\ with non-degenerate marginals), in marked contrast with several lattice models that exhibit phase transition, such as percolation or the Ising model, for which there is no percolation at criticality.
+This has been proved only for the very particular case of totally asymmetric, nearest-neighbor walks on the one-dimensional lattice~\cite{hoffman-sidoravicius-04}.